Coffee Maker Recipe

-Since there are thousands of models and brands of coffee makers we recommend to follow the manufacturer directions, but try to stick to our coffee ratios and you will see a big difference in your cup, A BALANCED CUP!.
+Since there are thousands of models and brands of coffee makers, we recommend following the manufacturer's directions, but try to stick to our coffee ratios, and you will see a big difference in your cup, A BALANCED CUP!

 Pro Tip.
 Use a little hot water to pre-heat your cup (the one you are using to drink your coffee) while the brewing is in process.
 Discard the water after 1 minute.
 This will help to preserve the temperature of your freshly brewed coffee.

-When your machine indicates the coffee is ready, turn the heat off or remove the carafe from the heater.
+When your machine says the coffee is ready, you can turn the heat off or remove the carafe from the heater.
 We don't want to burn the coffee!

 That's it!
-Don't forget that recipes are not written in stone and you can play with ratios, we recommend to not go under 15 grams or over 30 grams to have a balanced coffee flavor in your cup.
+Remember that recipes are not written in stone, and you can play with ratios; we recommend not going under 15 grams or over 30 grams to have a balanced coffee flavor in your cup.

-- Cold Brew Recipe: Prepare a Coffee Concentrate that last 14 days
+- Cold Brew Recipe: Prepare a Coffee Concentrate that lasts 14 days

 - French Press Recipe: How to prepare a French Press Coffee?

 - Aeropress Recipe: How To Use This American Coffee Maker